This is a full- time, 11-month position with a pay range of $18.00- $20.00 per hour.

 The Social Learning Specialist (SLS) as part of a school-based, support services team.
 The SLS works to create a youth/family/faculty friendly presence within the school that is founded on cooperative relationships and direct communication.
 The SLS is able to provide the full continuum of care; specific areas of focus are prevention education, Help Zone (alternative to suspension) services and immediate crisis response.
 SLS will also deliver a variety of best- practice and research-based services (i.e., groups, workshops, curricula), as needed, with a focus on the Positive Behavior Intervention and Supports (PBIS).
 The SLS also provides access to additional resources from The Center for Youth.

-Note: This is a full-time, 11-month position.
-Work hours may overlap the school day (before and after school).
+Note: Work hours may overlap the school day (before and after school).
 Special events or projects may take place during the early evenings and/or on a weekend.

 ESSENTIAL FUNCTIONS AND EXAMPLES OF DUTIES: